TraxLambdaFunction

 ConfigureLogging(ILoggingBuilder)NoCustomize logging.
 Default: console logging at Information level.

-/trax/executeITraxRequestHandler.ExecuteJobAsyncFire-and-forget job execution (queue path)
+ExecuteITraxRequestHandler.ExecuteJobAsyncFire-and-forget job execution (queue path).
+Returns RemoteJobResponse.

-/trax/runITraxRequestHandler.RunTrainAsyncSynchronous execution with output (run path)
+RunITraxRequestHandler.RunTrainAsyncSynchronous execution with output (run path).
+Returns RemoteRunResponse.

 Examples